sonata-project/SonataAdminBundle/docs/reference/security.rst

                 - { path: ^/js/, role: IS_AUTHENTICATED_ANONYMOUSLY }
                 - { path: ^/css/, role: IS_AUTHENTICATED_ANONYMOUSLY }

-                # URL of FOSUserBundle which need to be available to anonymous users
+                # URL of SonataUserBundle which need to be available to anonymous users
                 - { path: ^/login$, role: IS_AUTHENTICATED_ANONYMOUSLY }
                 - { path: ^/login_check$, role: IS_AUTHENTICATED_ANONYMOUSLY } # for the case of a failed login
                 - { path: ^/user/new$, role: IS_AUTHENTICATED_ANONYMOUSLY }